oslabs-beta/TrunQ/README.md

 ### Server-side Implementation

-We're going to show how to implement trunQ for server side caching.
+We're going to show how to implement TrunQ for server side caching.

-Require in trunQ to your server file with `import trunq from 'trunq'`.
+Require in TrunQ to your server file with `import trunq from 'trunq'`.

-Create an instance of trunQ and pass in the URI for your graphQL endpoint.
+Create an instance of TrunQ and pass in the URI for your GraphQL endpoint.

 `const trunQServer = new trunQ(graphQL_API_URL, [redisPort], [cacheExpire]);`

 Breakdown of the parameters developers have to supply:
-- argument[0] (string) is your external graphQL API URL.
+- argument(0) (string) is your external GraphQL API URL.
-- argument[1] (number) `| Optional` the default provided is configured for Redis' default port.
+- argument(1) (number) `| Optional` the default provided is configured for Redis' default port.
-- argument[2] (number) `| Optional` specify the time in `seconds` you would like redis to store cached data.
+- argument(2) (number) `| Optional` specify the time in `seconds` you would like redis to store cached data.
 The current default setting is 600 seconds.

-Then place the trunQ middleware in your Express chain:
+Then place the TrunQ middleware in your Express chain:
 - Be sure to construct your client response with trunQServer.data

 ```